 - return several times to the court, so the judge can see your progress with your healing plan.

-For more information about having your case transferred to the court, call the First Nations Court duty counsel at 1-877-601-6066 (no charge from anywhere in BC).
-(Duty counsel are lawyers who give free legal advice on or before the day of court.)
+For more information about having your case transferred to the court, call 1-877-601-6066 (no charge from anywhere in BC).
+A First Nations Court duty counsel will help you.

 In the court, the First Nations Court duty counsel can: